biohackcloud/landing-page/content/docs/hedgedoc.md

 ## Authentication

-Access HedgeDoc by authenticating with your Life Science Login (LS Login) credentials.
-For details on how to get and use LS Login, please refer to our [LS Login documentation](../docs/ls-login.md).
+Access HedgeDoc by authenticating with your Life Science ID (LS ID) credentials.
+For details on how to get and use LS ID, please refer to our [LS Login documentation](../docs/ls_login).

 ## Markdown Flavor